Dr. Radosław Zajdel

 International Conferences

-Comprehensive record of presentations and posters delivered at leading GNSS, geodesy, and Earth observation events.
+Comprehensive record of presentations and posters delivered at leading events.

 Presentations